raquelroriz/ToDoList/README.md

 # How to run the project?

-but first check in the package.json folder if vite is installed, if not, run the command: "npm install vite --save-dev" "npm run dev"
+But first check in the package.json folder if vite is installed, if not, run the command: "npm install vite --save-dev" "npm run dev"